| Bali Usada - a week of Tapa Brata with Merta Ada

 Moneyya and I were the only Yanks.
 After that the meditation hall was to

+remain the one place for noble silence.
 The next day the schedule started off the same but

 after breakfast there was a sitting around the Bo tree follow by photos.